mtermoul/garage-sale/article/article.md

 ## Conclusion

 Building a PWA application may feels daunting task at first.
 However with the help of Vue templates, Vuetify, and Cosmic JS, the task felt more enjoyable, and I learned few more tricks at the end.
-So my conclusion, is that you may not know all the answers before your journey, however as long as you have the ability to ask those questions, and try new things, you will learn, and grow in your way to building great things.
+My conclusion is that you may not know all the answers before your journey, however, as long as you have the ability to ask those questions, and try new things, you will learn and grow in your journey to building great things.

-Thanks for taking the time to read my story, and I hope that I have inspired you to build you next PWA idea.
+Thanks for taking the time to read my story, and I hope that I have inspired you to build your next PWA idea.
+Let me know if you have any questions or comments <a href="https://twitter.com/cosmic_js" target="_blank">Reach out to us on Twitter</a> and <a href="https://cosmicjs.com/community" target="_blank">join our Slack community</a>.